Jean Mensa: Personal life

 Jean Mensa is married to Dr. Charles Mensa, a former resident director of the Volta Aluminium Company.

 Controversy

 Voter registry

 The Electoral Commission (EC) chaired by Mensa was cautioned by the former president of Ghana John Mahama not to compile a new voters' register.
 He claimed there is not much time left for the general election to compile a new voters' register.
 He said Mensa and her outfit would be held responsible if the country turns into a turmoil after the 2020 general elections take place.
 Demonstrations took place across the country in three cities, Tamale, Kumasi and Accra, to sound their view against the compilation.
 In September 2023, the Electoral Commission headed by Mensa begun the registration for new registrants, which was also a chance to all people who lost or attained 18 years of age to be able to register for new Voter ID cards to help them participate legally in coming elections.

+In February 2026, seven petitions seeking the removal of Jean Mensah as Chairperson of the Electoral Commission of Ghana and her two deputies were dismissed after the Chief Justice, Paul Baffoe-Bonnie, determined that they did not establish a prima facie case under Article 146 of the 1992 Constitution.
+The petitions, which had been referred by President John Dramani Mahama in late 2025, alleged misconduct and incompetence.
+Following the Chief Justice's determination, the process ended at the preliminary stage and Mensah remained in office.